samhattangady/mulki/content/chapter6.md

 ---

 We were sitting in the dining room.
-He is a part of the first round of guests.
-He's a very talkative guy, and is just sitting around talking to every round of guests as they come in to eat.
-I am busy in serving the food, and am not really able to dive deep into conversation.
-Until I am.
+He was a part of the first round of guests.
+He's a very talkative guy, and was just sitting around talking to every round of guests as they come in to eat.
+I was busy serving the food, and was not really able to dive deep into conversation.
+Until I was.
-And again, it is the same.
+And again, it was the same.
 One eternal moment later, lunch time is long gone, and it's just us, chatting in the dining room.

 This time, it's the company that he has just joined.
 I have a list of